diffpy/diffpy.pdffit2/doc/source/index.rst

 although less conveniently and with a fair knowledge of Python.
 However, we recommend using `diffpy-cmi
 <https://www.diffpy.org/products/diffpycmi/index.html>`_ for carrying
-out more advanced, python-scripted refinements of nanosctructre.
+out more advanced, python-scripted refinements of nanostructure.

 The PDFfit2 package includes an extension for the interactive `IPython
 <http://ipython.org>`_ shell, these days commonly used within